Favero Assioma vs. Garmin Rally: Which Ones to Buy?

 Data Accuracy & Reliability

-You can also check out this review by Shane Miller, who came to a similar conclusion.
+You can also check out this review by GP Lama (Shane Miller), who came to a similar conclusion.

 Another thing worth mentioning is that Favero Assioma doesn’t offer platform center offset metrics like Rally, which can help reveal your bike fit issues.